willor777/willor777/README.md

 - 👋 Hi, I’m @willor777
 - 👀 I’m interested in algorithmic trading in python, and App / Desktop development in Java.
-- Python is my first language and i began it in September 2020
+- Python is my first language and i began it in September 2020.
+- Java is my second language and i began it October 2021